 About Ngapali Beach & Things To Do When You Get There.

-An unspoilt, sleepy beach holiday destination situated in the Bay of Bengal, with its white sand and crystal clear water, Ngapali Beach like Inle Lake awaits the world to discover.
+An unspoiled, sleepy beach holiday destination situated in the Bay of Bengal, with its white sand and crystal clear water, Ngapali Beach like Inle Lake awaits the world to discover.
 It is a place where time stands still, allowing you to simply “switch off” and recharge your batteries.

 Flight time from Yangon To Ngapali Beach is approximately 45 minutes.
 There are regular flights during the dry season, between October and April, from Yangon to Thandwe Airport (Ngapali).